PolarTerrestrialEnvironmentalSystems/Bering_Sea_Plankton_Sequencing/Shotgun/README.md

 ```

 ### Kraken2 Script
 On the quality checked and deduplicated dataset, the Kraken2 script `2_step_shop_Bering.sh` can be run.
-The following adjustments have to me made to the script:
+The following adjustments have to be made to the script:

 ```
 # give the email address for notifications